 Mission Statement

-In a school community formed by Catholic beliefs and traditions, our mission is to educate students to their full potential by providing:
+In a school community formed by Catholic beliefs and traditions, our mission at St. Sebastian Catholic School is to educate students to their full potential by providing:

 • Leadership in the shared responsibility for education that exists among school, students, families, parishes, and community.